Qihoo360/360zhinao/README.md

 <br>

-# Models Introduction
+# Introduction
- 🎉🎉🎉We open-source the 360Zhinao model series:
+ 🎉🎉🎉 We released the 360Zhinao model series:
  - **360Zhinao-7B-Base**
  - **360Zhinao-7B-Chat-4K**
  - **360Zhinao-7B-Chat-32K**
  - **360Zhinao-7B-Chat-360K**

-The characteristics of the 360Zhinao open-source models are：
+Notable features of our 360Zhinao models are:

-- **Base Model:** Leveraging a high-quality corpus of 3.4 trillion Tokens which mainly consist of Chinese, English and code, we achieved competitive performance on relevant benchmark evaluations of the same model scale.
+- **Base Model:** Leveraging a high-quality corpus of 3.4 trillion tokens consisting of mainly Chinese, English and code, we achieved competitive performance on relevant benchmarks against other 7B models.
-- **Chat Model:** Powerful chat capabilities and three different sequence lengths of 4K, 32K and 360K.
-360K (about 500k Chinese characters) is the longest sequcence length among open-sourced Chinese models until now.
+- **Chat Models:** Powerful chat capabilities and three context lengths of 4K, 32K and 360K.
+360K (around 500k Chinese characters) is the longest context length among Chinese open-sourced models upon release (Apr.
+11, 2024).

 <br>

 # News and Updates
-- 2024.04.12 We release **360Zhinao-7B** 1.0 version,  include the base model and three chat model with sequence lengths of 4K, 32K adn 360K.
+- 2024.04.12 We released **360Zhinao-7B** v1.0, including the base model and three chat models with context lengths 4K, 32K and 360K.

 <br>